19 January - 22 February 2022

 Please state the following:

-- name, title, current position and workplace for the nominated person
+- name, title, current position and workplace for the nominated researcher

 - the competency the visiting researcher is expected to bring to the host department